sadeemx8/Personal-Portfolio-Website/README.md

-# Personal Portfolio Website
+# 🌐 Personal Portfolio Website

 ##  Project Overview

-This project is a personal portfolio website created to present my academic background, technical skills, interests, and contact information as a Computer Engineering student.
+This project is a personal portfolio website created to introduce myself as a Computer Engineering student.
+The website provides a simple and organized presentation of my personal information, background, and contact details.

-The website was built using HTML, CSS, and JavaScript, then uploaded to GitHub and published using GitHub Pages.
+---

-## Website Sections
+## ✨ Website Content

 The website includes:

-- Home section with a personal introduction
+- 👩‍💻 Personal name and title
-- About Me section
+- 📝 About Me section
-- Academic background
-- Technical skills
-- Interests
-- Contact and social media links
+- 📧 Contact information
+- 🐙 GitHub profile link
+- 💼 LinkedIn profile link
+- 🖼️ Illustration image
+- 👋 "Say Hello" button

+---

-## Project Development
+## 🛠️ Project Development

-I created the website structure and content using index.html.
+The website was built using HTML to create the page structure and content.

-I used style.css to design the website, organize the sections, customize the colors, fonts, spacing, images, navigation bar, and buttons.
+CSS was used to design the layout, customize the colors, fonts, buttons, spacing, and overall appearance of the website.

-I used script.js to add interactivity and improve the user experience.
+JavaScript was added to provide basic interactivity and improve the user experience.

-I also added images to support the website content and tested the website to make sure that the design, navigation links, images, and file paths worked correctly.
+The website was tested to ensure that all links, images, and page elements work correctly.

-Finally, I uploaded all project files to a GitHub repository and used GitHub Pages to make the website available online.
+---

-## Technologies Used
+## 💻 Technologies Used

 -  HTML5
 -  CSS3
 -  JavaScript

-- GitHub
-- GitHub Pages
+---

-## Project Files
+## 📁 Project Files

-- index.html – Website structure and content
+- index.html – Website structure and content.
-- style.css – Website design and styling
+- style.css – Website styling and layout.
-- script.js – Website interactivity
+- script.js – Website functionality.
-- images – Images used in the website
+- images – Contains the images used in the website.

-- README.md – Project documentation
+---

+## 🎯 Project Outcome

+This project demonstrates my ability to create a clean and organized personal portfolio website using HTML, CSS, and JavaScript.
+It also helped me improve my web development skills by designing a complete webpage with a responsive and user-friendly layout.

+---

-## Author
+## 👩‍💻 Author

-Sadeem Talal
+Eng.Sadeem Talal Alharthi
 Computer Engineering Student
 Taif University